Multidimensional Plasma Wake Excitation in the Non-linear Blowout Regime: Conclusions

 \section{Conclusions}

 In this report we have outlined wakefield excitation models using various approximations, valid in one- and multidimensional scenarios.
 Using these models, we have shown how the field structure of plasma waves in the linear and non-linear regimes can be determined, and we have derived a set of scaling laws for the maximum energies and charges that can be achieved in plasma-based accelerators.
 We have shown that the blowout regime has the potential to accelerate high-charge, high-quality electron bunches to high energies.
 Laser wakefield acceleration experiments in the blowout regime have demonstrated multi-GeV electron accelerations~\cite{bib:leemans_prl_2014,bib:litos_nature_2014}, and future experiments in the field promise to take the technology even closer to applications.
+We have also briefly reviewed the role of structured laser drivers to overcome and expand laser wakefield accelerators beyond current limits of both conventional and advanced acceleration techniques.